sclarkstone/Milestone4/README.md

 * run command 'git push heroku main'

 Heroku also adviced that login password should be updated.
 As advised i updated my Heroku login and additionally i re generated the API key too.
+After all testing is complete turn debug to False (off) and do final commit and push.

 ## Credits